Tips on Business in Thailand

 Some people who have never started their own business or run a business as General Manager come to Thailand with big dreams, start their first business, and come out spending most of their time and effort trying to get that business off the ground.
 For many of these people, I suggest that they instead buy an existing business.
 There are many expats who have established businesses in Thailand but are leaving for some reason or another, and rather than shut down an existing business and lay off staff, they instead do the normal smart thing and sell the business to an associate or an incoming expat, turnkey with trained longterm staff, assets and all.

-In these situations, instead of buying the company, it is better to create your own company and transfer the assets and staff over.
-The reason is you protect yourself against any possible undeclared debts and liabilities.
+In these situations, instead of buying the company, it is better to create your own company and transfer the assets and staff over, just creating an agreement to purchase all the company's assets.
+The reason is you protect yourself against any possible undeclared debts and liabilities which the old company might have hidden when it presented itself to you.

-There is one thing I would advise against:
+There are some things I would advise against:

 I will have nothing more to do with these kinds of people -- I don't need business that badly to stoop down to those levels of mentality and way of life.
 I think that most principled or smart people would steer clear of these people and their associates.
 Often, it is the foreigners you need to be careful about, much more than the local Thais, as Thailand attracts a lot of foreigners of questionable ways of life.
 Just because others do it, doesn't mean it's OK; you'd be hanging out with the wrong "This Is Thailand" crowd.
-There is no class in being a copy cat of questionable sorts of characters, or joining peer groups of huckster foreigners.
+There is no class in just being a copy cat, or joining peer groups of huckster foreigners.
+There are some questionable groupthink cabals here.

 I am all for winning in the marketplace by providing a better product or service, and I am also for the entity which cares more about the customer.